 Since then, I have been diving in the Red Sea, the Maldives, Malaysia and the Myanmar Mergui archipelago.
 I dived there in 2016 for the first time, leaving from Ranong in Thailand and going all the way up to Black Rock.

 And suddenly it hit me.
 I was travelling through an archipelago of the breathtaking Andaman Sea, with more than 800 islands of limestone and granite.

 It is almost uninhabited except for the Moken, fishing people also called gypsies of the sea.
 These stunning islands are covered with dense jungle falling on beaches of white sand and crystalline and turquoise waters.**

 Apart from a few fishing boats, you are the only boat on these dive sites of great diversity.
-You’ll see an amazing number of soft and hard colorful corals, giant gorgonian seafans sheltering incredible macro life: ghost fish, antennas, seahorses, harlequin shrimps, mantis, crabs, lobsters, and many nudibranches.
+You’ll see an amazing number of soft and hard colorful corals, giant gorgonian seafans sheltering incredible macro life: ghost fish, antennas, seahorses, harlequin shrimp, mantis, crabs, lobsters, and many nudibranches.
 You’ll also see many pelagics such as marble rays, stingrays, giant schools of trevallies and barracudas and with luck, some eagle rays, oceanic mantas at Black Rock, and some nurse sharks, leopards, bamboos and black tips…

 A paradise for divers far from the tourist frenzy.
 This archipelago is where I wanted to put my bags and become a scuba diving cruise operator.

 2017 was the year of preparation for this project.
 I was able to do my Divemaster training aboard the MV Thai Sea, the boat of The Smiling Seahorse, one of the best operators of the sector and thus to deepen my technique and my knowledge of the routes and dive sites, as well as the management of a cruise ship.
 I also met Isabelle and Michael, the founders of SeaCrush ;)